egonelbre/spark/programming-parts/basics-of-programming.rst

 Each of these questions requires more in-depth analysis, but I'll just skip that part.
 These questions may seem quite concrete, but they are not.
 For example "What happens if I comment out part of my code?" doesn't say how to find which part should I comment out neither does it say how can I come to the conclusion that I need to ask this question.

 Any programmer asks these questions automatically and effortlessly, without even thinking that he needs to do them.
-These are fundamental parts of any problem solving.
+Similar questions, but more general, was already been written by George Polya in "How to Solve It".
+Polya gives a good overview of general problem solving.

 Programming tutorial/course must make students ask these questions all of the time until it becomes second nature.
 If we structure programming courses based on the language constructs then we may not teach them the skills.
 Programming course should be structured around the skills - and then language constructs introduced as necessary.
 Any helping should be done through these questions, because these reinforce skills not knowledge.
 When teaching "knowledge" it's important to explain the need for that knowledge and how to come up with that knowledge and even how to have the idea that you would need such knowledge (language constructs, paradigms, frameworks, code etc.) There must be big enough problems to solve otherwise it's not possible to learn sub-goaling.